beermate-poc/BeerMate-POC/README.md

 # Test the GitHub workflow
 1. Create a new branch out of your feature branch, naming it as specified in the new workflow.
 In the example below, our new branch will be called **develop**

 ![image](https://user-images.githubusercontent.com/48366727/164461682-d10cc756-399a-4eb0-b296-7a068d33cee5.png)

+2. Create a dummy commit in force-app/main/default (you can add an extra line on one of the cls-meta.xml files)
+3. Monitor the workflow in GitHub - Actions tab

 ## Part 1: Choosing a Development Model